- Code BIOL2171

 - Course subject Biology

-This course covers the metabolism of the major nutrients, carbohydrates, fats and amino acids.
+Experience your own metabolism!
+You eat, drink, exercise and sleep.
+Without noticing, your body adapts to these situations changing your metabolism and adapting to different energy requirements.
+In this course we cover the metabolism of the major nutrients, carbohydrates, fats and amino acids.
 The lectures discuss the metabolism of these nutrients for the generation of energy and the generation of building blocks.
-Finally an integrated view of metabolism is discussed in particular with respect to the feeding-starving cycle.
+Finally an integrated view of metabolism is discussed in particular with respect to the feeding-fasting cycle.

 Embedded are lectures that introduce principles of protein structure, enzyme function and regulation, and principles of energy metabolism.

 In the practical course you will experience how we detect and analyse nutrients and their metabolism.

 Honours pathway option (HPO)

 Entry to this option will be subject to approval by the course convener and is based on academic merit.
 Students who take this option will participate in problem-based learning groups during semester

 Upon successful completion, students will have the knowledge and skills to:

 - Describe the major metabolic pathways involved in the metabolism of nutrients in the human body.